WeidenauerErik/Heatseekers/README.md

    git clone https://github.com/WeidenauerErik/heatseekers.git

 ## Authors
-- **Felix Friesnbichler & Jan Willimek**: responsible for the transfer of microcontroller and server (Raspberrypi)
+- **Felix Friesnbichler & Jan Willimek**: responsible for the transfer from the microcontroller and to the server (Raspberrypi)
 - **Erik Weidenauer**: responsible for the backend and basic functions
 - **Julian Fichtinger**: responsible for the design